simonmeggle/simonmeggle.github.io/_posts/en/2014-09-14-website-delivery-with-cloudfront.md

 After having created an [*AWS*](http://aws.amazon.com/) account, go to the [management console](https://console.aws.amazon.com/), then to [*S3*](https://console.aws.amazon.com/s3/): this service will store the website files.

 ### Creating buckets
-We will take this website as an example: the website will be located on `www.domain.tld`.
+The website will be located on `www.domain.tld`.
 The domain name root, `domain.tld`, will redirect to this location.
 Create two buckets (with `Create bucket`) named from the expected URL: `domain.tld` and `www.domain.tld`.

 ### Bucket hosting the website
 In `www.domain.tld` properties, activate website hosting (`Static Website Hosting` then `Enable website hosting`): you can choose a home page (`index.html`) or an error page (`error.html`).
 The website will be available from the  `Endpoint` URL: *keep it*, we will need it in the following section.